List of monsters in Marvel Comics: Carl Hanson

 The first Abominable Snowman (Carl Hanson) was created by Jack Kirby and Steve Ditko and first appeared in Tales to Astonish #13 (Nov.
 1960).

 Carl Hanson was a greedy explorer who had heard of the infamous Abominable Snowman.
-In order to capture the creature and make money off it, Hanson steals a cursed photograph.
+To capture the creature and make money off it, Hanson steals a cursed photograph.
 In the Himalayas, he was unable to get help in finding it as people constantly warned him to get rid of the cursed photograph before the curse overtakes him.
 As he progresses up the mountain, Carl's hair grows longer, his mind becomes addled, and he drops the picture as he becomes the Abominable Snowman.

 Over time, the Abominable Snowman became an inhabitant on Monster Isle and supposedly grew bigger.
 He was among the monsters that witnessed the arrival of the X-Men members Shadowcat and Magik when they arrived to pick up a mutant girl named Bo.
 When Shadowcat and Magik found Bo, the Abominable Snowman and the other monsters attacked them until Magik teleported herself, Shadowcat, and Bo back to the Jean Grey School for Higher Learning.

-During the "Monsters Unleashed" storyline, the Abominable Snowman was one of the many monsters summoned by Kid Kaiju and helped defeat the Leviathon Mother and its creatures.
+During the Monsters Unleashed storyline, the Abominable Snowman was one of the many monsters summoned by Kid Kaiju and helped defeat the Leviathon Mother and its creatures.

 Howling Commandos version

 The second Abominable Snowman was created by Keith Giffen and Eduardo Francisco and first appeared in Nick Fury's Howling Commandos #2 (Jan.
 2006).
 He is depicted as a member of the Howling Commandos and is capable of speech, albeit broken.
-He teamed up with the Sasquatch to track down Groot.
-He insulted Gorilla-Man by calling him less than a monkey on a bicycle at a zoo.